 No more than six credits are permitted during Wintersession (there are no exceptions to this 6 credit maximum rule).

 Registration for Wintersession courses is available via Student Planning, except for travel classes (see below section Wintersession Travel Course Registration for details), ISP/CSP and Internships.
-Web-registration lottery times are emailed to students in October and follow the schedule posted on the Registrar’s website.
-Web-registration lottery times are randomly assigned within the appropriate cohort/class level group.
+Web-registration appointment times are emailed to students in October and follow the schedule posted on the Registrar’s website.
+Web-registration appointment times are randomly assigned within the appropriate cohort/class level group.
 Student Planning allows students to register only after their assigned time begins.

 Students are limited to selecting one course at the time of initial registration (which includes any pre-registered course).
 Most courses offered during Wintersession are three credits.
 If you register in one course which carries six credits, then you may not take a second course, even if the second course is an independent study or internship, as students may not exceed six credits in Wintersession.